 Finding happiness in monochromatic inhospitable landscapes and no visibility.

-The lack of colourful (or any) scenery means no distracting elements.
-Not just visually, any paved road is far away, and the cellphones reception is next to none.
-Sometimes, taking a break from the oversaturated, fast-paced life is the best to relax.
+First, it's calming.
+There aren't any colourful sceneries or civilisation elements to distract; any paved road is far away, and the cellphones reception is next to none.
+Sometimes, taking a break from the oversaturated, fast-paced world is relaxation at best.

 And third, when the clouds eventually rise and reveal a few outlooks here and there...

 ...the excitement runs super high.